-If you are Teaching Letter Recognition skills to your preschoolers and kindergarteners, these strategies and tips will help you teach them the concepts that they need to know.
+If you are Teaching Letter Recognition skills to your preschoolers and kindergarteners, these strategies and tips will help!

 With the fun, hands-on resources, your young learners will work on learning the ABC’s including naming and forming the letters.